santiac89/web3-event-processor/README.md

 ***blocksToRead*** Number of blocks to read in each interval.

-### `listen({ _fromBlock, _pollingInterval })`
+### `listen(options)`

-Starts the events processor consuming process.
+Starts or resumes the events processor consuming process.
 It can receive the same arguments as the constructor options to override default behaviour.

 ### `stop`